For Freshmen Students

 - TOEFL or IELTS exam to demonstrate English language proficiency.

 - Foreign credential evaluation.

 - Official university and post-secondary transcripts, plus degree conferrals/diplomas

-- The Test for English as a Foreign Language (TOEFL).
+- The Test for English as a Foreign Language (TOEFL) or IELTS examination scores.

 - All documents received by the university become the property of the university and cannot be returned to the student